South Perth

 If you’re experiencing any symptoms of a problem with the tooth pulp, it’s important to see an endodontist soon.
 Endodontic treatment can save your tooth and relieve your pain.

-Deep decay, trauma, gum disease, and enamel wear are just a few of the reasons you may need a root canal (endodontics).
 Symptoms you may be experiencing at home range from prolonged sensitivity to hot or cold, tenderness when biting, dull aching pain, or a pressure feeling.
-Although, sometimes an asymptomatic tooth may need root canal therapy.Â
+Although, sometimes an asymptomatic tooth may need root canal therapy.

-Along with a clinical examination, a dentist can see by your x-rays if the dental pulp has been damaged by bacteria and a simple filling won’t fix the problem.Â
+Along with a clinical examination, a dentist can see by your x-rays if the dental pulp has been damaged by bacteria and a simple filling won’t fix the problem.

 Your dentist will recommend if a root canal is your best solution, and will outline the treatment designed to save your tooth.
 This will generally involve removing the bacteria and sealing the tooth with a filling or a crown.